UpstateRuby/openworks-status-api/README.md

 The process may take a few minutes depending your connection and processor speeds.
 If everything goes well Otto should provide some instructions in the terminal.

-At present we need to manually install Ruby dependencies.
-SSH into the new VM with `otto dev ssh` and then run `bundle`.
-Once Bundler has installed all of the dependencies we can start the server with `rackup --host 0.0.0.0`.
+Otto will run `bundle instlle` so the only thing left to do is SSH into the new VM with `otto dev ssh` and start the server with `rackup --host 0.0.0.0`.
 In a new terminal or after `exit`ing the current one run otto dev address to get the address of your development environment.
 Visit port 9292 of that address in your browser.
 For example, `172.16.1.194:9292`.
 Your IP address will probably vary.
 You should see the default Rails "Welcome Aboard" page.

 Congratulations!
 You're now ready to hack on the OpenWorks Status API.